SCOUT: Closed-Loop in-vivo System for Continuous Methane Concentration Monitoring in Cattle: Experimental Methodology

 \subsection{Data Collection Protocol}

-SCOUT sensors were deployed daily at 0800 hours for continuous 24-hour monitoring periods.
-Deployment followed completion of morning feeding routines to minimize animal disturbance.
-Deployment procedures included verification of cannula seal integrity and confirmation of gas flow pathway continuity.
-Additionally, validation of data logging functionality was conducted through real-time monitoring for the first 10 minutes of each session.
+Following iterative hardware refinements informed by initial deployments with all four animals, the finalized protocol was implemented with Bonita and Brittany.
+SCOUT sensors were deployed daily at 0800~hours for continuous 24-hour monitoring periods, following completion of morning feeding routines.
+Deployment procedures included verification of cannula seal integrity, gas flow pathway continuity, and data logging functionality (real-time monitoring for the first 10~minutes).
+Video cues and CO\textsubscript{2} concentration increases were combined to establish animal presence in the sniffer setup, with manual annotation of behavioral events including feeding initiation and termination, postural changes, and water consumption.

-We combined video cues and \co concentration increases to establish the presence of the animal in the sniffer setup.
-Video data also provided essential context for interpreting sensor measurements and validating the correlation between emission patterns and animal behavior.
-Manual annotation procedures identified key behavioral events, including feeding initiation and termination, postural changes (standing, lying, sitting), water consumption, and general locomotor activity within the pen area.